Continuing Education Requirements for Georgia LPC SW and MFT are:

 Telemental Health and Telesupervision

 You only need these if you are delivering telemental health or telesupervision.
-In short, 6 hours of telemental health training.
-Still read Chapter 135-11 thouroughly.
+In short, 6 hours of telemental health training and 3 additional in telesupervision ( AKA distance supervision).

 "As of April 26, 2016, persons licensed under this chapter with at least ten years of experience as a professional counselor, clinical social worker, or marriage and family therapist working with people with mental illness, developmental disabilities, or substance abuse and in good standing with the Board are exempt from this requirement."